SamBurgess93/hugsforshrubs/README.md

 ## Development Planes

-In order to design and create Hugs For Shrubs, I developer distinguished the required functionality of the site and how it would answer the user stories, as described above, using the **Five Development Planes**:
+In order to design and create Hugs For Shrubs, I distinguished the required functionality of the site and how it would answer the user stories, as described above, using the **Five Development Planes**:

 ### <strong>1. <u>Strategy</u></strong>